Blotter: Oct. 5 - Salisbury Post

 In Salisbury Police reports:

-• A man on Monday was the victim of a a larceny in the 1900 block of West Jake Alexander Boulevard.
+• A man on Monday was the victim of a larceny in the 1900 block of West Jake Alexander Boulevard.

 • A woman on Monday was the victim of a domestic assault in the 1500 block of North Jackson Street.